 7. Thai Smile

 8. Copely’s on Palm Canyon Drive

+One of the best things about this restaurant is that it welcomes your well-behaved dog to join you on the outdoor patio.
+This is one of the few dog-friendly restaurants in Palm Springs.
 So bring your pooches to enjoy the sunshine on the patio while you savor your delicious meal at Copley’s on Palm Canyon.

 See Related: YouTube Video of Tahquitz Canyon